 The idea that there are four types of people is very, very old (remember earth, air, water and fire?); and sometimes the categories have been very, very weird (salamanders? bile people?).

 But the modern version of this theory is very, very good — and knowing the four types of people who are likely to show up in your public speaking audience can help you speak more confidently and connect with more ease.
-That’s because each of the four public speaking personalities communicates differently, has different areas of interest, and is persuaded (or moved) by different things.
+That’s because each of the four public speaking personalities listens differently, has different areas of interest, and is persuaded (or moved) by different things.

-But you don’t just want to know your audience’s public speaking personality — you also want to know your own.
+And you don’t just want to know your audience’s public speaking personality — you also want to know your own.
 Understanding your public speaking personality will help you build on your strengths and minimize weakness, and will help you communicate effectively with audiences or individuals in every group.

 The 4 Public Speaking Personalities Are All Good